ArcovanBreda/CEConvDL2/blogpost.md

   *Figure 10: Accuracy over test-time value shift for hue equivariant networks trained using input images in HSV color space format.
 Resnet-18 indicates a baseline model, CE indicates Color (value) Equivariant networks, and jitter indicates training time hue augmentation.
 The mean per model over all test-time value shifts is indicated in the legend. ([source](CEConv/plot_fig9_value.py))*
 </div>

-While being trained with 5 different shifts the model is not able to show this equivariance and follow the performance of the baseline Resnet-18.
+While being trained with 5 different shifts the model is not able to show this equivariance, similar to the saturation results, and follows the performance of the baseline Resnet-18.
 Training with jitter increases performance at the extremes of the shifted images but decreases performance around the original non-shifted images.

 ##### Combining Hue and Shift Equivariance
 <!--As outlined in the [methodology](#methodology), it is possible to model hue and saturation equivariance jointly.
 A model was trained to encode both of these shifts on the kernel and on the input image of which the results will be displayed and discussed here.-->